theGuen/unbeatable-zig/README.md

                     ...
 ```

 The buildUserInterfacemydsp should build a simple cursor menu.
-KEY_ENTER to enter KEY_BACKSPAVE to leave ...
+KEY_ENTER to enter KEY_BACKSPACE to leave ...

 For now only a few items are supported and NO nested Boxes!
  - HorizontalBox